bseltz-cohesity/scripts/easyScript/heliosSlaMonitor/README.md

 Enter password for local/helios at helios.cohesity.com: ************************************
 ```

-Once the password is stored, create a zip file of all the files in the folder again, for upload to EasyScript.
+Once the password is stored, create a new zip file of all the files in the folder, for upload to EasyScript.

 ## Uploading to EasyScript